pivotal-cf/docs-phd-ds/data_service.md

 title: Using a Pivotal HD Data Service
 ---

-After Pivotal HD Service is installed you can deploy instances of the Pivotal HD cluster that are defined in the Service Plan.
-The plan defines the maximum number of cluster instances you can create as well as the number of pre-created cluster instances that are available.
-You can bind applications deployed in the Cloud Foundry environment to these cluster instances.
+After the Pivotal CF Administrator deploys the Pivotal HD Service, Pivotal CF Users can create instances of the service, resulting in a pre-deployed Pivotal HD cluster that is allocated for their use.
+Pivotal CF Users can subsequently bind applications that were pushed from Elastic Runtime to a Pivotal HD Service Instance in order to create and embed user credentials and API endpoints.

 * [Creating Pivotal HD Cluster Instances](#create-cluster)
 * [Deleting Pivotal HD Cluster Instances](#delete-cluster)
 * [Binding Applications to Pivotal HD Cluster Instances](#binding)
 * [Unbinding Applications from Pivotal HD Cluster Instances](#unbinding)

 <a id="create-cluster"></a>
-#Creating and Using Pivotal HD Cluster Instances
+#Creating and Using Pivotal HD Service Instances

-You use either the Pivotal CF Developer Console or the Pivotal CF command line to create cluster instances.
+You use either the Pivotal CF Developer Console or the Pivotal CF command line interface to create Pivotal HD Service Instances.

 ##Pivotal CF Developer Console